marlia92/PFA-component-starter/src/component-library/content/pages/index.md

 ---
-title: Astro Component Library
+title: Astro Component Starter
 contentSections: []
 ---
-# Astro Component Library
+# Astro Component Starter

-Welcome to your Astro component library.
-It’s a modular foundation for building fast, accessible, and maintainable websites using web fundamentals.
+Welcome to your Astro component starter.
+It's a modular foundation for building fast, accessible, and maintainable websites using web fundamentals.

 Here you’ll find **examples and documentation** for every component in your design system.